 On June 25th, 2012, the trade name Darkmoon Metals was registered with the office of the town clerk in the city of Norwalk, CT.
 We started off as a small home-based business, focused on metal fabricated art and odd jobs of all sorts.
 We soon started posting online videos, talking about various topics and providing short demonstrations on different aspects of metal fabrication and welding.
 On April 24th, 2013 we formed Darkmoon Metals, LLC.

-Today our shop is still located in the same two-car garage as when we started.
-Our goal is simple: to help you make your concepts a reality and to stay well within your budget while maintaining a high level of quality.
-From designing props and sets for a play or short film, to making custom signage and promotional items for your business, we look for the most cost effective and creative ways to get your job done.
+Today the shop is still located in the same two-car garage as when I started.
+My goal is simple: to help you make your concepts a reality and to stay well within your budget while maintaining a high level of quality.
+From designing props and sets for a play or short film, to making custom signage and promotional items for your business, I look for the most cost effective and creative ways to get your job done.

 I have worked in variety of fields, everything from management to aerospace manufacturing.
 A few of my friends pointed out that if he worked half as hard for myself as I had for other people in the past I’d have a good shot of becoming a success.
 I am truly looking forward to the day when Darkmoon will be able to support itself and expand, mainly to the point of hiring others to join what has become a passion of both art and creativity.